MikiDevLog/wallpaperengine-gui/README.md

 ## Prerequisites

 [Almamu/linux-wallpaperengine](https://github.com/Almamu/linux-wallpaperengine)
-You need binary (~/build/output/linux-wallpaperengine) compiled and placed anywhere you want (After compilation, you can delete the local repository if you want, just remember to keep the binary.).
+You need binary (~/build/output/linux-wallpaperengine) compiled.
 Go to link above for the instructions. **And make sure you are using the correct DE and composer and installed all dependencies from his instruction pls tm.**

 ### Fedora / RHEL / CentOS
 ```bash